 - Careers interviews and an introduction to the Prospects Database and Higher Ideas

 - Support for potential UCAS Oxbridge and Medicine students

 - Talks from Student Finance, employers, apprenticeship providers, gap year providers and HGS Alumni

 - One-to-one academic mentoring on UCAS applications and personal statements

-- One-to-one GEG interviews on UCAS applications, apprenticeship, employment applications and Gap Year applications
+- One-to-one CEG interviews on UCAS applications, apprenticeships, employment applications and gap year applications

 - Day of workshops delivered by Young Enterprise